armory/docs/content/en/plugins/pipelines-as-code/install/configure.md

 {{< include "early-access-feature.html" >}}

-The Dinghy service can use MySQL to store relationships between pipeline templates and pipeline Dinghy files.
-Armory recommends an external MySQL instance for production use because it can provide more durability for Pipelines as Code.
+The Pipelines-as-Code service can use MySQL to store relationships between pipeline templates and pipeline Dinghy files.
+Armory recommends an external MySQL instance for production use because it can provide more durability for Pipelines-as-Code.
 If MySQL becomes unavailable, you need to update your Dinghy files in order to repopulate MySQL with the relationships.

  {{< include "rdbms-utf8-required.md" >}}